avnet-iotconnect/iotc-relay-service/GUIDE.md

 # 1. Introduction

-This guide will walk you through how to enable the /IOTCONNECT Relay Service on a supported device to transmit and receive data to/from any type of customer process via Unix socket.
+This guide will walk you through how to enable the /IOTCONNECT Relay Service on a supported device to transmit and receive data to/from any Python process via Unix socket.
 This allows any user to report data from their existing applications to /IOTCONNECT and receive cloud commands from /IOTCONNECT while mkaing minimal modifications.

 This guide also includes a working example Python application (to resemble a user application) and detailed instructions on the necessary modifications connect it to the /IOTCONNECT service to enable telemetry reporting and cloud-command handling.

-> [!NOTE]
-> Your application *does not need to be written in Python* to be compatible with the Relay service.
-It can
-> be in **any language** you need it to be as long as it can read/write a local JSON file.
-The example given in this guide
-> is in Python simply because it is one of the most common languages used.

 After following this guide you should be able to connect your own custom application to /IOTCONNECT with ease!